New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Numerical results

 \subsection{Experiments with real data}

-We applied our methodology to the management of the emergency health service of Rio de Janeiro in Brazil, a large city with several millions inhabitants.
-The study was done in close collaboration with Rio EMS and we had access to the history of emergency calls for the period January 2016-February 2018, to the locations of the bases, to the location of the hospitals, and to the set of ambulances.
-The data of emergency calls can be downloaded from the webpage {\url{http://samu.vincentgyg.com/}} available in menu project of home page {\url{https://www.vincentguigues.com/}} mentioned in the introduction (confidential data from these calls was suppressed, so that we only report the location of the call, the time of the call, and its type).
+We applied our methods to the management of Rio de Janeiro EMS, which serves several million people.
+The study was done in collaboration with Rio de Janeiro EMS, and we used the history of emergencies for the period January 2016--February 2018, as well as the locations of ambulance stations and hospitals, and the set of ambulances.
+The data of emergencies is available at \url{http://samu.vincentgyg.com/} (confidential data is omitted, and the available data contain the location of each emergency, the time each emergency call was received, and the type of each emergency).

-Our implementations are available in C++17 and Matlab.
-The experiments were performed on a computer with AMD Ryzen 5 2600 3.4 GHz CPU, 24GB of RAM, in a Ubuntu 22.04 OS.
-Travel times are computed using constant speed (60 km/h) for ambulances.